eigentaylor/eigentaylor.github.io/_previews/2026-07-02-minimax-strategy.md

 layout: distill
 title: Strategic Resilience of the Better Choices System
 date: 2026-07-10
-description: A model of manipulability in the Better Choices voting system, and why it's so difficult.
+description: A model of manipulability in the Better Choices voting system, and why it's so difficult to game.
 importance: 3
 tags: voting
 category: polisci